piured/courel/doxygen-docs/maths-behind-gimmicks.md

 \label{eq:finalGx}
 \f]

-# Positioning and scrolling notes
+@section positioning-and-scrolling-notes Positioning and scrolling notes

 Alright!
 Now we have formally defined everything we need to build a sequencer using stepmania’s notation.
 This section will show how to use